Saint Joseph: Modern appraisal

 The name "Joseph" is found almost exclusively in the genealogies and the infancy narratives.

-The canonical gospels created a problem: they stated clearly that Mary conceives Jesus virginally and Joseph is not his father; however, Jesus was described unambiguously by John and Matthew as "Joseph's son" and "the carpenter's son", yet Joseph's paternity was essential to establish Jesus' Davidic descent.
+The canonical gospels created a problem: they stated clearly that Mary conceives Jesus virginally, and Joseph is not his father; however, Jesus was described unambiguously by John and Matthew as "Joseph's son" and "the carpenter's son", and Joseph's paternity was essential to establish Jesus' Davidic descent.
 The theological situation was complicated by the gospel references to "brothers and sisters" of Jesus, who may have been: (1) the sons of Mary, the mother of Jesus, and Joseph; (2) sons of Mary, the wife of Clopas and sister of Mary the mother of Jesus; or (3) sons of Joseph by a former marriage.

 Modern positions on the question of the relationship between Joseph and the Virgin Mary vary.
 The Eastern Orthodox Church, which names Joseph's first wife as Salome, holds that Joseph was a widower and betrothed to Mary, and that references to Jesus' "brothers" were children of Joseph from a previous marriage.
-The position of the Catholic Church, derived from the writings of Jerome, is that Joseph was the husband of Mary, but that references to Jesus' "brothers" should be understood to mean cousins.
+A popular position held by many Catholics, derived from the writings of Jerome, is that Joseph was the husband of Mary, but that references to Jesus' "brothers" should be understood to mean cousins.
 Such usage is prevalent throughout history, and occurs elsewhere in the Bible.
 Abraham's nephew Lot (Genesis 11:26-28) was referred to as his brother (Genesis 14:14), as was Jacob's uncle Laban (Genesis 29:15).
 Jesus himself frequently used the word "brother" as a generic term for one's fellow man.
 This custom has continued into modern times, with close friends, colleagues, and fellow churchgoers often called "brothers and sisters."
 Generally, most Protestants read "brothers and sisters" of Jesus as referring specifically to children born of Mary.

-The doctrine of the perpetual virginity of Mary means among other things that Joseph and Mary never had sexual relations.
+The perpetual virginity of Mary is a Christian doctrine that Mary, the mother of Jesus, was a virgin "before, during and after" the birth of Christ, which means that Joseph and Mary never had sexual relations.
+The Catholic Church adheres to this doctrine, as do some Lutherans, Anglicans, Reformed, and other Protestants.

 The term kiddushin, which refers to the first part of a two-part marriage, is frequently translated as "betrothal".
 Couples who fulfill the requirements of the kiddushin are married, until death or divorce.

 Death

-The New Testament has no mention of Joseph's death, but he is never mentioned after Jesus's childhood, and Mary is always presented as by herself, often dressed as a widow, in other texts and art covering the period of the ministry and passion of Jesus.
-By contrast, the apocryphal History of Joseph the Carpenter, from the 5th or 6th century, has a long account of Joseph's peaceful death, at the age of 111, in the presence of Jesus (aged about 19), Mary and angels.
-This scene starts to appear in art in the 17th century.
+The New Testament has no mention of Joseph's death, but he is never mentioned after the story of finding Jesus in the temple when Jesus was 12.
+Some eastern traditions made Joseph out to be 90 years old, a tradition intended to protect Mary's perpetual virginity.

+Mauro Gagliardi presents a hypothesis that Joseph was assumed into Heaven with body and soul because he belongs to the few saints who left no bodily relics.